younesmln/hyf-meal-sharing-app/readme.md

 - **Nodejs week 3** - Here you will be building the backend api.
 Meaning you will work in the `src/backend` folder.
 - **React week 5** - Here you will be building the frontend components and routing.
 In this week you will be working in the `src/client` folder.
 - **Meal sharing class** - After week 5 of react you will have a specific class for finishing the meal sharing website.
-Here you will make everything working and deploy the website to the internet
+Here you will make everything work and deploy the website to the internet

 ## 🏁 Getting Started <a name = "getting_started"></a>